3Ball MTY: 2010–2013: Intentalo, Latin Music Awards, touring

 On October 18, 2012, 3Ball MTY and Gerardo Ortiz dominated the Billboard Mexican Music Awards.
-At the second annual music awards 3Ball MTY received 9 awards with some of those including New Artist of the Year, Artist of the Year, Duo or Group; Song Artist of the Year and Digital Download Artist of the Year.
+At the second annual music awards, 3Ball MTY received 9 awards, with some of those including New Artist of the Year, Artist of the Year, Duo or Group, Song Artist of the Year and Digital Download Artist of the Year.

 On November 15, 2012, 3Ball MTY won the Latin Grammy Award for Best New Artist.

 In 2013, they released a new single "Quiero Bailar (All Through the Night)" featuring Becky G. It premiered on September 10, 2013 on Univision.
 It is featured on the PlayStation 4 and Xbox One versions of Need for Speed Rivals.

-2014 - 2015: Globall, and Touring
+2014–2015: Globall, and touring

 On March 24, 2014, 3Ball MTY released their second studio album "Globall" with various artist on the albums; such as Belinda, Far East Movement, Becky G, Gerardo Ortiz, Cowboy Troy, Las Cumbia Girls, and Jotdog.

-2016 - 2017: Erick Rincon's departure, "Bailar Contigo" - Single
+2016–2017: Erick Rincon's departure, "Bailar Contigo" single

-On July 5, 2016, it has been announced by both members that Erick Rincon decided to leave the group to venture off on individual projects.
+On July 5, 2016, it was announced by both members that Erick Rincon decided to leave the group to venture off on individual projects.
 It was also revealed that he was struggling in keeping up with both individual projects and group projects.
-The same year the group released the single "Bailar Contigo" featuring Chyno Miranda and El Jova, and performed at various concerts.
+That same year, the group released the single "Bailar Contigo" featuring Chyno Miranda and El Jova, and took part in several concert performances.

-2018 - 2019: Various singles and collaborations, and Touring
+2018–2019: Various singles and collaborations, touring

-On November 2, 2018 3Ball MTY released there single "Tequila" featuring Chayin Rubio.
+On November 2, 2018, 3BallMTY released the single "Tequila" featuring Chayin Rubio.

-On March 14–15, 2019 3Ball MTY attended the SXSW 2019 at Austin, Texas, alongside Voz de Mando, Vanessa Zamora, and Agrupacion Carino.
+On March 14–15, 2019, 3BallMTY attended the SXSW 2019 in Austin, Texas, alongside Voz de Mando, Vanessa Zamora, and Agrupacion Carino.